Wife: Madhulika Rawat

 |Hobbies||Playing Football, Reading|

-• His comments to a news channel on women in combat roles were also controversial.
-He said women in combat roles could complain about men peeping into their tents while they were changing their clothes.
+• During an interview with a news channel when asked about the role of women in combat roles, he delivered a controversial statement.
+He said that women in combat roles could complain about men peeping into their tents while they were changing their clothes.
 He said, “She will say somebody is peeping, so we will have to give a sheet around her."
 Hindustan Times

-• In 2017, General Rawat awarded the Chief of Army Staff’s Commendation card to Major Leetul Gogoi for “sustained efforts” in counter-insurgency operations.
-Gogoi was mired in a controversy in 2017 after tying a Kashmiri civilian to the front of his jeep, apparently in an attempt to prevent stone-pelters from targeting his convoy.
+• In 2017, he was criticized for awarding the Chief of Army Staff’s Commendation card to Major Leetul Gogoi for “sustained efforts” in counter-insurgency operations.
+Gogoi made headlines in 2017 for tying a Kashmiri civilian to the front of his jeep, apparently in an attempt to prevent stone-pelters from targeting his convoy.
 Hindustan Times

-• In December 2018, Rawat’s stance relating to disability pension also sparked a row.
-He warned soldiers who falsely call themselves ‘disabled’ and make their disability a way to earn extra money, through disability pension.
+• In December 2018, his opinion regarding disability pension also sparked a row.
+He warned soldiers who falsely call themselves ‘disabled’ to earn extra money, through disability pension.
 He said, “If a soldier is truly disabled, we will pay special attention to them and help them fully, even financially.
 But, those who falsely call themselves ‘disabled’ and make their disability a way to earn money, I am warning them today, that you better mend your ways otherwise in a few days you might receive special instructions from the Army Headquarters, which will not be good news for you."
 Hindustan Times

-• In December 2019, he triggered a controversy by publicly condemning those leading violent protests, asserting that leadership wasn’t about guiding people to carry out arson and violence, comments that were widely seen as being aimed at the anti-Citizenship (Amendment) Act protests across India.
+• In December 2019, his comment, which was considered related to the anti-Citizenship (Amendment) Act protests across India, triggered a controversy by publicly condemning those leading violent protests, asserting that leadership wasn’t about guiding people to carry out arson and violence.
 The comment by the general drew sharp criticism from Opposition leaders and also senior retired officers though most of the latter did not want to come on record.
 Hindustan Times

 |Relationships & More|